End-to-end-provenance/provExplainR/README.md

 prov.explain (dir1 = "prov_MyScript", dir2 = "prov_MyScript_2019-08-06T15.59.18EDT")
 ```

-prov.explain function has one optional parameters, <i>save</i>.
+The prov.explain function has one optional parameters, <i>save</i>.
-If <i>save</i> is true, the comparison result is saved to a file, in addition to
-being displayed in the console.
-The file is named <i>prov-explain.txt</i> and
-is stored in the first provenance directory.
+If <i>save</i> is true, comparison results are saved to a file, in addition to being displayed in the console.
+The file is named <i>prov-explain.txt</i> and is stored in the first provenance directory.
 The default value of <i>save</i> is false.

 2. To view the difference between two scripts in the first and second provenance directories: